 Gluten Free Oat Bread (or Sorghum)

 I had posted a link to the Gluten Free Prairie Oat Bread I had developed for Gluten Free Prairie awhile back on my social media channels.
 However, that gluten free oat bread recipe was developed specifically for Gluten Free Prairie Oats, as their product produces a higher rise and a lighter bread.
 So, I thought you’d all appreciate a similar oat bread recipe which included dairy that can be used with any gluten free oats.
 And here it is!
 Using dairy guarantees a higher rise and less, if not any, shrinkage.
-If you’d like a dairy-free version see my Dairy-Free Gluten Free Oat Bread (or Sorghum) Recipe.
-It contains a video link so you can see me make it.
+If you’d like to watch a video of a similar recipe, see the older version of my Dairy-Free Gluten Free Oat Bread (or Sorghum) Recipe.
 I hope you enjoy this recipe.
 My husband loves it, and he eats gluten!

 Update – Jan.
-14, 2012: I recently used half mild/light molasses and half amber agave; added 1/4 cup oat flour; 3 tablespoons potato starch, and 2 tablespoons tapioca starch; and increased the xanthan gum by 1/4 teaspoon – and it turned out very soft (most due to the decreased ration of xanthan gum), and much higher (due to the added flour/starch).
-I had to bake it 5 – 10 extra minutes, though.
-The less gum you use, the dough is less structured.
+14, 2012: I recently used half mild/light molasses and half amber agave; added 1/4 cup oat flour; 3 tablespoons potato starch, and 2 tablespoons tapioca starch; and decreased the xanthan gum by 1/4 teaspoon – and it turned out very soft (mostly due to the decreased ratio of xanthan gum), and much higher (due to the added flour/starch).
+I had to bake it about 10 extra minutes.
 Baking additional time prevents the bread from caving in on the sides.
+Note that the less gum you use, the less structure. the dough will have.
+As an alternative to adding all of the additional ingredients, you can just make a huge batch of the dry mixture and use 3 1/3 cups in one bread recipe.
+(That’s what I do now.)
+Be sure to spoon the dry mixture into your dry measuring cups or it will pack it in too much.
+Try these changes in the original recipe and I am sure you will be pleased.

 Gluten Free Oat Bread Recipe